Ayuremi/md5/PRESENTATION.md

 ### So is MD5 used for storing "passwords"?
-Nope, MD5 is no longer used (or at least shouldn't be) for hashing passwords because of how quickly a malicious entity can brute force it with today's technology!
+Nope, MD5 shouldn't be used for hashing passwords because of how quickly a malicious entity can brute force it with today's technology!
 MD5 has also be proven to cause collisions!
 This means that two different inputs could produce the same output, which is a fatal flaw for password checking (or any security: e.x. [checksums](https://www.techtarget.com/searchsecurity/definition/checksum#How%20to%20check%20a%20MD5%20checksum) that are used to prevent tampering).
 ![Collision Attacks be like](https://github.com/Stuycs-K/final-project-09-gao-rachel-ciu-nathaniel/blob/main/pictures/Collision%20Attacks%20be%20like.png)
 ![Hackers Delight](https://github.com/Stuycs-K/final-project-09-gao-rachel-ciu-nathaniel/blob/main/pictures/But%20It's%20MD5.png)